vtog/labGuides/source/ocp/openshift-day2.rst

 #.
 Select the the boot OS and press "e" to edit.

 #.
-On the line starting with **"linux"** line add **"autorelabel=1"** to the
+On the line starting with **"linux"** add **"autorelabel=1"** to the end of
-   end of the line.
+   the line.
 Press Ctrl-x to continue.

-   .. warning:: The system will autorelabel and several warnings will appear,
+   .. warning:: Upon boot the system will autorelabel and several warnings
-      you can ignore these.
+      will appear.
+You can ignore these.

 #.
 The system will reboot when autolabel completes.

 #.
-Let the node reboot with noraml command line switches.
+Let the node reboot with normal command line switches.

 #.
 On prompt try logging in with root and new passwd.